qpfiffer/qpfiffer.com/posts/2013-10-26-Hong_Kong_Day_4.markdown

 * The elevator door close button actually does something in this country
 * You accrue spare change here like a dead-beat dad accrues debt
+* You're allowed to smoke in arcades, so people were doing it around me.
+My clothes smell terrible.